 Dance Games

 Using games during practice sessions can make learning ballet more engaging and enjoyable.
 Games like Simon Says or Follow the Leader help reinforce dance movements by allowing dancers to learn through play.
-Incorporating these games encourages repetition in a fun way, aiding in memory retention of ballet techniques.
+Incorporating these games encourages repetition in a fun way, helping to retain memory of ballet techniques.

 Imagery Techniques